skywind3000/z.lua/README.md

 z - jump around (lua implementation for unix &amp; windows).

-An alternative to [z.sh](https://github.com/rupa/z) with windows and posix shells support and performance improving.
+An alternative to [z.sh](https://github.com/rupa/z) with windows and posix shells support and various improvements.

 ## Description